anastazialol/Discord-Bot-Website/README.md

 But I love working on the project, however if no one will use it I'll just mark is as discontinued.
 By starring this project I know you guys love it and want me to keep on working on it!

+## UPDATES!
+Version 1
+- Added a template of a dashboard I'm working on.
+It is not responsive yet.

 ## Features